10-Year Official Community Plan Update

 Sign up for the newsletter to stay up to date on OCP engagement and news: Sign Up | City of Victoria

 We are updating the Official Community Plan (OCP) for Victoria to meet the needs of our growing population and address the housing and climate crises.
-The plan we make now will help Victoria grow and change to meet future challenges.
+Thank you to everyone who shared their input during the engagement period.
+Your feedback helped shape the draft Official Community Plan that will guide our city into the future.

 Places & Spaces - Place-based Planning